avineshwar/secretgrind/README.md

 Secregtgrind is now able to infer the information we want: "test1.c:18:@0xffefffb4b:stack_var": this means the variable is stored at address 0xffefffb4b, its name is stack_var and was declared in the file test1.c at line 18.

-Now recompile test1.c with optimization:
+Now recompile test.c with optimization:

 		[me@machine ~/examples] gcc -Wall -O2 test.c -o test